Raster Analysis Overview

 The Analysis Workflow

-While each type of analysis has its specific parameters and outputs, all geospatial analyses in GRAI follow a similar workflow:
+While each type of raster analysis has its specific parameters and outputs, all raster-based analyses in GRAI follow a similar workflow:

 - Define your area of interest by drawing a region on the map